 Willingness is the Key to Drug and Alcohol Addiction Treatment

 That is something to keep in mind, the hardest thing, in the beginning, is just finding the will and getting the help, you need when you find the willingness.
 If you can get those two things, then it’s the beginning.
-Getting through the firsts six months to a year afterword is the most difficult part.
+Getting through the firsts six months to a year afterward is the most difficult part.
 However, it can be done.
 People survive those first few months through numerous difficulties, losing loved ones, being hit by cars, and numerous other things that they never imagined they would be able to survive, clean and sober.

 Personally, before I owned a car, I biked to and from work, to class, to meetings, and everywhere else I needed to go.
 I got hit by a car while I was biking to work.
 When I was in the hospital I told the nurses and doctor, I had an issue with drugs and alcohol, and that I couldn’t have narcotics.
 I had another person in recovery show up there, I had my sponsor on the phone.
 I made it through that and the weeks it took to heal, without drugs.
-I’ve survived through more emotional detrimental things since then.
+I’ve survived through more emotionally detrimental things since then.
 However, the car accident was early in recovery.

 Oddly it did not feel as hard as it might have, simply because I heard other people had gone through similar things.
 That’s something to keep in mind.
 If other people have survived through personal tragedy and injury so can you, however, all of them had help, that guided their willingness to stay clean and sober.
 There is nothing wrong with seeking help, no matter where you are in your recovery.